AliiRad/Mongodb-using-java/Readme.md

 # Mongodb-using-java
 Mongodb run using docker .
-Work with it by "JAVA"
+Work with it by JAVA

 Mongodb docker compose file is here: